-- Type in your metadata in the title, description, and keywords fields.
-Click Submit.
+- Enter your metadata in the Title, Description, and Keywords fields; then click Submit.

 In order to be sure that your metadata has been saved, visit your website and right-click anywhere on your home page that does not have an image.
-Then, click on the View Page Source.
+Then, click on the View page source option.

-Check the upper part of the source code and your metadata should be there below the < head > tag.
+Check the upper part of the source code and your metadata should be listed below the < head > tag.

 If you want to know more about how to further optimise your site, check out our Traffic Booster here.

 Fantastic...Thank you for your feedback =)